ReproNim/module-FAIR-data/_episodes/00-Introduction-to-Module.md

 ### Who is this module for?

-The module is for you, if you are not a statistician or an applied mathematic researcher or student, is working with neuroimaging and you want to know about the statistical aspects of reproducibility.
+The module is for you, if you are a biomedical researcher or an informatics researcher or student, is working with neuroimaging (or not) and you want to know about reproducibility and data.

 ### How much time this should take me?

-That really depends on your familiarity with statistical concepts and your capacity to play with a few formulas and some code.
-If you have no familiarity at all, this may take you a long time, for instance 5 to 7 full days.
-If you have good familiarity, some of the information will be already partially known and it may take you a full day to go in detail through this material.
+That really depends on your familiarity with concepts covered in the episodes and your capacity to write some code.
+If you have no familiarity at all, this may take you a long time, for instance 2 full weeks.
+If you have good familiarity, some of the information will be already partially known and it may take you a few days to go in detail through this material.

 ### What are the episodes for this module?